 Lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+)

-There are thousands of LGBTIQ+ (lesbian, gay, bisexual, intersex and queer) people in Queensland.
 Sexual orientation and gender identity is not a choice.
-LGBTIQ+ individuals often experience unique health disparities.
-Although the acronym LGBTIQ+ is used as an umbrella term, and the health needs of this community are often grouped together, each of these letters represents a distinct population with its own health and wellbeing concerns.
+LGBTIQ+ individuals often face unique health disparities and even discrimination.
+Although the acronym LGBTIQ+ is used as an umbrella term, and the health needs of this community are often grouped together, each of these letters represent a distinct population, each with its own health and wellbeing concerns.

-Mindhealthconnect provides information around the types of mental health issues that can affect LGBTIQ+ people.
+Beyond Blue provides information about the factors that can affect LGBTIQ+ people.

 Inclusive service delivery for LGBTIQ+ clients

-Lesbian, gay, bisexual, transgender or intersex (LGBTI) clients may experience barriers to accessing services due to a range of factors including:
+LGBTIQ+ clients may experience barriers when accessing services due to a range of factors including:

-- Expectations or past experiences of discrimination / negative attitudes from services providers
+- expectations or past experiences of discrimination and negative attitudes from service providers

-- The client’s level of self-acceptance and comfort with issues of sexuality or gender identity
+- level of self-acceptance and comfort with issues of sexuality or gender identity

-The Queensland AIDS Council provide training and consultancy services to assist workers and organisations to deliver appropriate services to LGBTI clients.
+The Queensland AIDS Council provides training and consultancy services to assist workers and organisations in delivering appropriate services to LGBTIQ+ clients.

-The Queensland AIDS Council website also hosts a wealth of information and resources around LGBTI health, wellbeing and other issues.
+The Queensland AIDS Council website also hosts a wealth of information and resources concerning LGBTIQ+ health, wellbeing and other issues.

-The Queensland Government’s public sector LGBTIQ+ inclusion strategy provides a framework for strengthening LGBTIQ+ inclusion across the public sector.
-Find out more on its LGBTIQ page.
+The Queensland Government’s public sector LGBTIQ+ inclusion and diversity strategy provides a framework for strengthening LGBTIQ+ inclusion across the public sector.
+Find out more on its LGBTIQ+ page.